Dramatical Murder: Stage

 A theatrical adaptation of the game was announced in September 2019.
 Sei'ichirō Nagata was cast as Aoba, Allen Kohatsu as Koujaku, Rikiya Tomizono as Noiz, Yūki Yamagata as Clear, Takanori Yamaki as Mink, Shōgō Yamazaki as Ren and Sei, Yūya Tominaga as Virus, Yū Yoshioka as Trip, Naoya Iwaki as Mizuki, and Hayato Moriya as Akushima.

 Reception

 Dramatical Murder ranked third in Rice Digital's list of "Top 10 English Yaoi Games" and the second highest Nitro+chiral visual novel, following Togainu no Chi.
 The review states: "everything about DRAMAtical Murder is bizarre, but it makes for a very interesting game".

-Both games have been banned from the live streaming video platform Twitch because of its depiction of sex, nudity, gore, and extreme violence.
+As of October 2024, Twitch prohibits livestreaming the game.